courtier/carrotbb/readme.md

 - basic bulletin board implementation
 - readable, clean code
 - extensive test coverage
-- explanatory comments
 - multiple database backends with a shared interface
     - supported: json (very slow, for prototyping only), postgresql
-    - nice to have in the future: mongodb, sqlite

 ## immediate todos
 - more tests